What Is a Non-Recourse Loan for a Self-Directed IRA?

 It's a massive win for you and your IRA.
 Non-recourse lending benefits your IRA by leveraging the bank's money.
 In addition, the principal in the IRA is protected and can be used for other investment instruments.

-Succeed With a Plan
+Succeed With a Strategy

+Don't fall for the set it and forget it.
 Most people set up auto-deposit to fund their retirement accounts, then forget about it.
 They hope it will all work out, or they're worried that they haven't saved enough.
 Unfortunately, it is a dangerous strategy because it can leave you with unwanted surprises when it comes time for you to retire.

 Using a self-directed IRA puts you in the driver's seat, allowing you to determine how it will grow.
 Your knowledge base expands as you learn how best to manage your money for retirement.
 You can confidently layout investment strategies that can enhance your portfolio.